z3moo/z3moo.github.io/src/content/blog/byuctf-2025-writeups/index.md

 --> Files Here <--

 #### Thought process
-We received a Python file, and opening it revealed a long line of code.
+I received a Python file, and opening it revealed a long line of code.

 ```python
 ù,ú,û,ü,ũ,ū,ŭ,ů,ű,ų,ṳ,ṷ,ụ=chr,ord,abs,input,all,print,len,input,pow,range,list,dict,set;ù=[12838,1089,16029,13761,1276,14790,2091,17199,2223,2925,17901,3159,18135,18837,3135,19071,4095,19773,4797,4085,20007,5733,20709,17005,2601,9620,3192,9724,3127,8125];u,U=3,256;ṷ=ü();ʉ=ṳ(ụ([ű(u,û,U) for û in(ų(U))]))[u:ŭ(ù)+u];ṳ=zip;ṷ=[ú(û) for û in(ṷ)];assert(ŭ(ù)==ŭ(ṷ));assert(ũ([û*ü==ū for û,ü,ū in(ṳ(ʉ,ṷ,ù))]));
 ```

-Reversing it could reveal our flag, so I created a script to decode it.
+Reversing it could reveal my flag, so I created a script to decode it.

 ```python
 # The target values